judyyu0011/judyyu0011/README.md

 #### I am ...

-- a fourth year student studying Computer Science and Business at the University of British Columbia.

-- currently working as a Software Engineer Intern at Microsoft in Redmond, WA.
+- currently working as a Software Engineer at Microsoft in Redmond, WA.

 - passionate about travelling!